Reclaiming Gift Aid through ChurchSuite (UK only)

 Once activated, head in to your Giving module settings and add in your organisation details and HMRC Online Services login credentials provided.
 Be sure to put the right information in the right box - especially the Charities Online User ID, not to be confused with the Charity ID and the Charity Number (3 different things!)

-Choose the giving method you want to include in your claim - all giving methods are assumed by default, but you can restrict the donations being claimed by certain methods, such as just your card donations.
+Optionally choose the giving Method you want to include in your claim - all giving methods are assumed by default, but you can restrict the donations being claimed by certain methods, such as just your card donations.
 This will depend on your preferred workflows and internal accounting practices.

 We now outline both submission options below.